digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 # Head Unit

 > Information on this page is incomplete due to lack of information found in research.
-Any information found is present, but may not assist with specifics such as plug connector housing part numbers and additional feature pinout information.
+Any information found is present, but may not assist with specifics such as terminal housing part numbers and additional feature pinout information.
 {: .block-note}

 ## Security Code